 First, gather all of your ingredients.
 For 2 cups of granita you’ll need 1 cup of filtered water, 1/3 to 1/2 cup of sugar and approximately 1/2 cup of additional flavoring ingredients such as juice, fruit puree, coffee, liquor, etc. These ingredient measurements can be adjusted to taste.
 If you use alcohol in your granita the final consistency will be less firm.

-Remove the pot from the heat.
-Add any solid flavoring agents such as zest, spices or fresh herbs (if using) and allow the flavors to steep for 30 minutes while the mixture cools.
+Remove the pot from the heat and add zest or flavorings.
+At this point, add any solid flavoring agents such as zest, spices or fresh herbs (if using) and allow the flavors to steep for 30 minutes while the mixture cools.
 Strain any solids from the syrup and stir in the additional liquids.

 Pour the mixture into a flat-bottomed pan or glass dish.
 Place in the freezer for 30 minutes.

 Stir the mixture very thoroughly with a fork and allow it to freeze for another 30 minutes.

 Repeat this process every 30 minutes for 3 to 4 hours.
 Make sure to mix the granita well every time, scraping down the sides.
 The idea is to prevent ice crystals from forming so you wind up with a consistency similar to sorbet (if the mixture isn’t stirred thoroughly you might wind up with small blocks of ice).
 Three hours will give you a good granita, but four hours will guarantee the consistency is smooth.
 I recommend serving the dessert immediately, but it will hold for 24 hours.

 |Meyer Lemon Mint Granita

 This Meyer lemon granita is clean and refreshing.
 Meyer lemons have a slightly sweeter and less acidic flavor than regular lemons, with a hint of orange.
 The lemon and mint combination is this recipe is reminiscent of a mojito — try adding a splash of rum!